Aquarium Snail Types: Meet the Right Match for Your Tank

 • Snails that burrow and aerate your substrate

 Snails are not always desired in a tank, as some can be more harmful than helpful, especially to live plants.
-This depends upon the species of snail and the type of tank that you have.
+This depends on the species of snail and the type of tank that you have.
 To avoid the accidental introduction of undesirable snails, clean and disinfect any new plants before adding them to your aquarium.

 Feeding Different Types of Aquarium Snails

 Snails do not necessarily need to be fed beyond what algae is present in your tank.
 For larger populations of snails relative to the amount of algae, this will be needed if you choose to keep the same population of snails.
 Carolina Biological Supply Company recommends you use dechlorinated and conditioned water whenever you perform a water change.
-If you add lettuce to the tank as a supplemental food source, wash it thoroughly first.

 With a complete knowledge of your aquarium type, water parameters, and other inhabitants, you can make the best choice when selecting which snails to add to your tank.
 Whether you are looking for an algae-eating species, a scavenger to keep the substrate clean, or merely an attractive and interesting invertebrate, there is certain to be a type of snail to meet your needs.